GoogleCloudPlatform/community/tutorials/prestashop-gke/index.md

 description: Deploy Prestashop on Google Kubernetes Engine (GKE) with Cloud SQL and NFS, and scale it horizontally.
 author: gabihodoroaga
 tags: kubernetes, gke
-date_published: 2021-06-21
+date_published: 2021-06-29
 ---

 Gabriel Hodoroaga | Software developer | hodo.dev

 <p style="background-color:#D9EFFC;"><i>Contributed by the Google Cloud community.
 Not official Google documentation.</i></p>

-Prestashop is one of the popular platform for e-commerce, it's open-source and has more then 300,000 online stores according their website.
+[Prestashop](https://www.prestashop.com/en) is a popular open-source platform for ecommerce.

-This tutorial will walk you through the steps required to deploy Prestashop on GKE in a way to be able to scale up during peaks and scale down when needed to save resources.
+This tutorial shows you how to deploy Prestashop on Google Kubernetes Engine (GKE) so that it can scale up during peaks and scale down when needed to save resources.

 This entire tutorial can be completed in the Cloud Shell in the Cloud Console.